KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 3. The model initialization.

-We welcome not only new results which advance the global SOTA, but even just results which advance the per-optimizer SOTA, e.g., better hyperparameters for AdamW (even if it still isn't beating Muon).
+We welcome not only new results which advance the global SOTA, but even just results which advance the per-optimizer SOTA, e.g., better hyperparameters for AdamW (even if it still isn't beating the baseline).

 ------